Electrolysis of water: Applications

-2NaCl + 2H2O → Cl2 + H2 + 2NaOH

 In the chloralkali process (electrolysis of brine) a water/sodium chloride mixture is only half the electrolysis of water since the chloride ions are oxidized to chlorine rather than water being oxidized to oxygen.
 Thermodynamically, this would not be expected since the oxidation potential of the chloride ion is less than that of water, but the rate of the chloride reaction is much greater than that of water, causing it to predominate.
 The hydrogen produced from this process is either burned (converting it back to water), used for the production of specialty chemicals, or various other small-scale applications.

 Water electrolysis is also used to generate oxygen for the International Space Station.

-Additionally, many car companies have recently begun researching using water as a fuel source, converting it into hydrogen and oxygen via water electrolysis, and using the hydrogen as fuel in a Hydrogen vehicle, however, have not met much success due to the unstable characteristics of hydrogen as a fuel source.

 Many industrial electrolysis cells are similar to Hofmann voltameters, with platinum plates or honeycombs as electrodes.
 Generally, hydrogen is produced for point of use applications such as oxyhydrogen torches or when high purity hydrogen or oxygen is desired.
 The vast majority of hydrogen is produced from hydrocarbons and as a result, contains trace amounts of carbon monoxide among other impurities.
 The carbon monoxide impurity can be detrimental to various systems including many fuel cells.

+As electrolysers can be ramped down they might in future be used to cope with electricity supply demand mismatch.